To get a consistent, delicious, high quality cup from your coffee beans, cleaning your espresso machine is vital.

 However, if you use these tips and tricks throughout the day, it can make cleaning the machine so much quicker and easier.

-- A Hot Cloth – it is always useful to have a hot cloth on hand during a busy shift on the espresso machine.
+- A Hot Cloth – it is always useful to have a hot cloth on hand during a busy shift dialling in shots on the espresso machine.
 Little spills and splashes are bound to happen and there isn’t always time to get supplies from the kitchen to clean it up.
 A hot cloth will keep the area looking clean and save you time.

 - Milk Wands – make sure to wipe the milk wands after every use.
 When milk is hot it is very easy to clean off the wands.
 When it has dried to the metal it can be extremely hard to get off and needs a lot of work, which could end up damaging the wands.